ballerina-platform/blog/docs/posts/overview-of-ballerina-0.980.md

 ## Closed and Open Records

 An `open` record can contain extra fields, that is, fields other than those named by individual type descriptors in the record type definition.
-By default, records can contain extra fields with `any` value without any changes to record definition.
+By default, records can contain extra fields with `any` value without any changes to record definition as explained below.

 ```ballerina
 type Person record {